Small loans can be sent today.

-You can choose to get this from a free service such as Noddle or Clearscore, or you may also choose to use a paid subscription service, which will come with regular updates on changes to your credit file from one of the main Credit Reference Agencies – Experian, Equifax or TransUnion.
+You can choose to get this from a free service such as Clearscore, or you may also choose to use a paid subscription service, which will come with regular updates on changes to your credit file from one of the main Credit Reference Agencies – Experian, Equifax or TransUnion.
 There is usually a free trial period for these, so that you can try out the service and make sure it’ll be valuable to you before you spend any money.

 Both paid and free services provide a rundown of your credit history and also provide you with a credit score.
 This is calculated based on your history to show you, overall, how your financial behaviour stacks up.
 This can also help you to understand how lenders you apply to will view your application, and help you to find lenders who are likely to accept your application given your circumstances.

 Using all of this information, you can work out where you need to make improvements to increase your score and access the kinds of credit products and offers you want to be able to use.

 What is a good credit rating needed for?

 Your credit history is checked when you apply for a number of financial products, including but not limited to:

 When you apply for credit products, the lender will carry out a credit check against you by searching your credit report.
 They’ll be looking for indicators that you may not pay back what you’ve borrowed, such as defaults on other accounts, late or missed payments recorded and any other evidence that you’ve mismanaged your money in the past.